 The Hiker’s Office

-Colin Fletcher, author of the hiking classic The Complete Walker IV, often refers to his office, a pocket where he keeps maps, itinerary, and navigational tools, all easily accessible during a hike.
+Colin Fletcher, the author of the hiking classic The Complete Walker IV, often refers to his office, a pocket where he keeps maps, itinerary, and navigational tools, all easily accessible during a hike.
 I’ve often longed to find a pocket that suits similar needs and has the capacity to store a notebook for recording observations, my camera, digital tape recorder, maps, and guidebook notes.
 Mystery Ranch’s Wet Ribs are the best “office” solution that I’ve found yet.